nautobot/nautobot/nautobot/docs/development/style-guide.md

 ### PEP8 Style Guide

 Nautobot follows the [PEP8 style guide's](https://peps.python.org/pep-0008/#imports) standard for importing modules.
 Libraries should be imported in these groups: standard library, third party libraries, then `nautobot` packages and finally try/except imports.
 The groups should be separated by a single blank line.
-Within these groups, top level packages should be imported first, then sub-package imports.
-Import lines should be sorted alphanumerically as well as lists of names imported from packages.
+Within these groups,import lines should be sorted alphanumerically by the package name.
+Lists of of names imported from packages should also be sorted alphanumerically.

 !!! example

     ```py
+    from abc import ABC
     import logging
     from uuid import UUID

+    from django.db.models import CharField, DecimalField, TextField
     import django_filters
-    from django.db.models import CharField, DecimalField, TextField

     from nautobot.dcim import models as dcim_models
     from nautobot.extras import models